Kondo Phase in Twisted Bilayer Graphene -- A Unified Theory for Distinct Experiments: Solution to the single-impurity model

+where $\Sigma^0 (\omega) = \frac1{\pi} \int d\ee \frac{\Delta(\epsilon)}{\omega + i 0 ^+ - \ee}$ is the single-particle self-energy contributed by the coupling to the bath, and $\Sigma^U_{\alpha s}$ is the correlation self-energy.
+As no symmetry-breaking can happen in the single-impurity model, $A$, $G$, and $\Sigma^U$ should be independent of $\alpha s$.
+In the following, we will omit the $\alpha s$ subscript for simplicity.
+As mentioned in \cref{sec:THF}, $f$-orbitals locate in the AA-stacking regions, hence $A(\omega,T)$ corresponds to the STM spectra at the AA-stacking region.
+We compute $\Sigma^U$ using the equation of motion \cite{bulla_numerical_1998} within the framework of the reduced density matrix method \cite{hofstetter_generalized_2000}.
+Many-body levels at different RG steps are patched together using the method described in Ref.~\cite{bulla_finite-temperature_2001}.

+The fixed point in \cref{fig:phase}(c) is in the Kondo regime, hence, its spectral density exhibits sharp resonance peaks.
+The fixed point in \cref{fig:phase}(d) is in the LM phase, and its spectral density is dominated by the upper and lower Hubbard bands.
+One can confirm that the fixed points and spectral densities with other parameters in \cref{app:flow-diagram} in \cref{app:flow} obey the same rule.

+We compute the spectral densities for all the data points in the phase diagram in \cref{fig:phase}(e).
+For every parameter set we identify a spectral peak (at $\ee$) and measure its half width at half maximum ($\delta$).
+In the strong coupling phase, a state is identified as in the Kondo regime if $0\in[\ee-\delta,\ee+\delta]$ and in the frozen impurity regime otherwise.
+The crossover boundaries between the two regimes are indicated by dashed lines in \cref{fig:phase}(e).
+In the Kondo regime, the Kondo temperature can be estimated as $ k_B \tk = \sqrt{\ee^2 + \delta^2}$ \cite{coleman_introduction_2015}. $k_B\tk$ is indicated by the color in \cref{fig:phase}(e), and is plotted as a function of $\nu$ (using mean-field parameters) in \cref{fig:phase}(b). $k_B\tk$ matches well with the Kondo energy scale $D_K$ estimated by the poor man's scaling.

-\section{Local moments and the Pomeranchuk effect}
+\subsection{Local moments and the Pomeranchuk effect}

 At a temperature exceeding the Kondo energy scale, the LM will become effectively decoupled from the bath and visible in experimental measurements.
-This is the mechanism of the Pomeranchuk effect \cite{rozen_entropic_2021,saito_isospin_2021}.
+This mechanism explains the so-called Pomeranchuk effect \cite{rozen_entropic_2021,saito_isospin_2021} observed in MATBG.
 Refs.~\cite{rozen_entropic_2021} observed a higher entropy ($\sim 1k_B$ per moir\'e cell with $k_B$ being the Boltzmann's constant) state at $\nu\approx 1$ at the temperature $T\approx 10$K. As this entropy can be quenched by an in-plane magnetic field, it is ascribed to a free local moment.
 Ref.~\cite{saito_isospin_2021} observed a similar effect at $\nu \approx -1$ and showed that an additional resistivity peak that is absent at $T=0$ develops in the higher entropy state at $T\approx 10$K. These observations can be naturally explained by the transition from the Fermi liquid phase to the LM phase as the temperature increases.